High Impact Practices (HIPs)

-Additional information is avalible from Dr. Karyn Plumm (Assistant Vice Provost for Student Success) of your college HIPs coordinator:
+Additional information is available from Dr. Karyn Plumm (Assistant Vice Provost for Student Success) or your college HIPs coordinator:

 - College of Arts & Sciences: Dr. Ryan Zerr

-- College of Business & Public Administration: Dr. Brian Urlacher
+- Nistler College of Business & Public Administration: Dr. Jennifer Stoner

 - College of Engineering & Mines: Bailey Bubach

 - College of Education & Human Development: Dr. Gail Ingwalson